Siege of Zaragoza (1808)

-The first siege of Zaragoza (also called Saragossa) was a bloody struggle in the Peninsular War (1807–1814).
+The siege of Zaragoza (also known as the siege of Saragossa) was a bloody struggle in the Peninsular War.
 A French army under General Lefebvre-Desnouettes and subsequently commanded by General Jean-Antoine Verdier besieged, repeatedly stormed, and was repulsed from the Spanish city of Zaragoza in the summer of 1808.

 Background

 The Spanish conventional warfare had started with the Battles of El Bruch.
 Napoleon at first thought that they were a series of isolated uprisings and despatched a number of small columns to quell them.
-In North Eastern Spain Marshall Bessières assigned General Lefebvre-Desnouettes to quell the revolt in Aragon.
+In Northeastern Spain Marshal Bessières assigned General Lefebvre-Desnouettes to quell the revolt in Aragon.
 Eventually his column included 5,000 infantry, 1,000 cavalry and two artillery batteries.
 Lefebvre quickly discovered, however, that the revolt was much more widespread than had been believed.

 The Spanish side was led by General José de Palafox who was the second son in an aristocratic Spanish family.
 He was appointed Captain-General of Aragon in late May.
 He successfully raised a force of 7,500 troops but was handicapped by the lack of experience of these troops with only about 300 experienced cavalry and a few gunners.

 Palafox made a few attempts to stop the French from even reaching Zaragoza.
 His elder brother the Marquis of Lazan attempted to stop them at Tudela on 8 June 1808 and again at Mallen on 13 June 1808.
 Palafox then sent out a force of 6,000 but was defeated again at Alagon on 14 June 1808 and Palafox himself was wounded.
 Finally the remaining Spanish forces retreated into Zaragoza.